 So, if you cannot compete against yourself, why is it not uncommon to see mother-daughter envy though.
 It’s simple.
 A daughter is a part of her mother, a living derivative.
 What you see in such a scenario is mere internal conflict projected on the relationship outside.
 It is not competition leading to conflict, it is the other way around.
 The harder a mother’s own life, the greater the chance of such conflict.

-Often conflict is merely a reflection of the degree of attachment one may have to a certain viewpoint, object, or person, themselves including.
-Both a mother and her daughter are potent carriers of civilization, of love, of care, compassion and genetic signature.
+Often, conflict is merely a reflection of the degree of attachment one may have to a certain viewpoint, object, or person, themselves included.
+Both a mother and her daughter are potent carriers of civilization, of love, of care, compassion, and a genetic signature.

 If you have not hugged your mother and expressed your love and gratitude to her, if you have never sat by her feet thanking her for all she has done for you, you have not yet discovered the divine side of love that is latent in you.
-We shouldn’t be celebrating just mother’s days but mother’s years and mother’s lifetimes.
+We shouldn’t be celebrating just Mother’s Day but Mother’s Years and Mother’s Lifetimes.
 Such is my view, you are free to have your own.

 It so happens that it’s Mother’s day tomorrow.
 Make it a special one.